nikosgri/UniProjects/README.md

 **4** Takes as input a graph and returns an answer as to whether the graph is 2-Chromatic.

-**5** Takes as input a degree sequence and returns if this sequence of degrees is grafical.Ιf the sequence is graphical then it displays a possible implementation of the graph with the form of adjacency matrix.This programm is based on Havel–Hakimi Theorem and was made with C language.
+**5** Takes as input a degree sequence and returns if this sequence of degrees is grafical.Ιf the sequence is graphical then it displays a possible implementation of the graph with the form of adjacency matrix.This programm is based on Havel–Hakimi Theorem and was made with C language.You will find this programm in GenerateGraph directory.